FlashHit/VU-PixelsMod/README.md

 - WARNING !, THIS INCREASES SERVER LOADING TIME, AND CLIENT LOADING TIME !
 - All Support LMG class has now no recoil/spread (can be turned off)
 - All Assault class has now no recoil/spread (can be turned off)
+- * Engineer ,recon and common class weapons is work in progress *

 # Previous Update: 13-11-2022
 - Merged the no recoil data for the jackhammer and usas12 in the shotgun section